AT&T, DirecTV complete merger to form biggest pay-TV company

 Since then, they have warmed to the idea that AT&T could benefit from DirecTV’s robust cash flow and customer base of 20.4 million.
 The company has said it expects annual cost savings from the deal of at least $2.5 billion by the third year.

-The success of the deal in passing regulatory muster is in sharp contrast to rival telecom mega-merger of Comcast and Time Warner Cable Inc, which was rejected in April largely over the combined companies' reach into the broadband market.
+The success of the deal in passing regulatory muster is in sharp contrast to rival telecom mega-merger of Comcast and Time Warner Cable Inc TWC.N, which was rejected in April largely over the combined companies' reach into the broadband market.

-Video companies Netflix Inc and Dish Network Corp, traffic company Cogent Communications Holdings Inc and others had fought for the FCC to reject the $45 billion Comcast merger, but took a more lenient tack with AT&T.
+Video companies Netflix Inc (NFLX.O) and Dish Network Corp (DISH.O), traffic company Cogent Communications Holdings Inc (CCOI.O) and others had fought for the FCC to reject the $45 billion Comcast merger, but took a more lenient tack with AT&T.

-The companies pushed for limitations to AT&T’s power to slow down or charge fees for the web traffic traveling through its networks, as well as protections for competing video services.
+The companies pushed for limitations to AT&T’s power to slow down or charge fees for the web traffic travelling through its networks, as well as protections for competing video services.

 AT&T also pledged to the FCC's to build out high-speed Internet connections to 12.5 million customer locations and to sell affordable broadband access to low-income Americans without bundling it with TV services.